Home

 Makes 50 1/2 cup servings

-12 pounds spinach, kale, chard, mustard, turnip or collard greens
+12 pounds fresh spinach, kale, chard or beet greens

 1 stick butter, melted